 Another peculiar aspect of the Telco sector is the fact that, despite the potential mentioned above, companies operating in this field have been facing a period of crisis for some time now.

-There have also been repercussions on workers in the sector.
-For example, this year Vodafone presented Italian unions with a plan that will involve cutting the workforce by around 1130 units in the context of an organizational review and a radical simplification of the operating model to continue to invest, guarantee future sustainability, and return to growth.”
+This has focused on the economic and financial sustainability of such a strategic development area for our country.
+In fact, there have also been repercussions on workers in the sector.
+As an example, Vodafone this year has introduced to the unions an industrial plan that will involve the cut of approximately 1130 units in the context of “a review of the organization and a radical simplification of the operating model to continue to invest, ensure future sustainability and return to growth”.

 From crisis to opportunity?

 But is this crisis really as irreversible as it seems or is there a way out?
 The answer is yes; as is often the case, the periods of greatest difficulty are often those that offer the best opportunities for growth.

 First of all, in the last few years there have been some positive signs, which suggest a timid improvement in the situation, provided that we are able to seize them, of course.
 This is what emerges, for example, from a study from Valebo that examined the exchange value of shares in the telecommunications sector, showing that technology, media, and telecommunications are the three sectors that make publicly traded companies in Italy grow.
 It was found that the shares of companies in the technology, media, and telecom (TMT) sector traded on European markets have recorded a widespread increase, with valuations capable of exceeding the threshold of 20 times the gross operating margin.